 - Product Grants.
 Kodak realizes the importance of hands-on experience in film origination as part of a film school curriculum.
 That's why we work closely with faculty and provide KODAK Motion Picture Film to film schools around the world.

 The Virgin Unite Social Impact Film Fund

 The Virgin Unite Social Impact Film Fund supports student documentary productions that address one or more of the following issues: social justice, environmental and health crises, human rights, youth homelessness, moral responsibility or peace.
-For Winter 2015, grants totaling $10,000 will be awarded to qualifying projects, with the average grant in the $1000-$2000 range.
-There will be another round of funding opportunities announced in the Spring.
-Submission deadline is Dec.1 and grant awards will be announced by Dec.15.
-Please read the guidelines and submit the requested materials with cover sheet to James Delaney, Budget and Operations Manager of the VMA Department.
+For Spring 2017, grants totaling $10,000 will be awarded to qualifying projects, with the average grant in the $1000-$2000 range.
+Submission deadline is April 21 and grant awards will be announced by May 5.
+Click here to read the guidelines and submit the requested materials with cover sheet to James Delaney, Budget and Operations Manager of the VMA Department.
 Click here for the cover sheet.

 Women Make Movies Production Assistance

 This nonprofit web page provides information about its fiscal sponsorship program, with guidelines and a template for the proposal that needs to be submitted.